yukkymukky/val-sim-edit/README.md

    ![Player Selection](https://i.imgur.com/Mzdo3Bm.png)

 8. **Expand Player Data**:
-   Click the arrow next to the player's name.
+   Check the checkbox next to the player's name.
 A panel should appear at the bottom.
 Expand it by clicking the arrow next to the number `0`.
 If you're in a later season, the number might be `1` or higher.

    ![Expand Player Data](https://i.imgur.com/6UIJdcK.png)